AI-READI/high-level-dataset-structure/main/v1.0.0/metadata_files/participants_specs.md

 # participants.json and participants.tsv

 ## About
-The participants.json and participants.tsv files are metadata files containing basic information about the participants in the study.
+The participants.json and participants.tsv files are metadata files that contain basic information about the participants in the study.
 The participant.tsv file contains the information while the participant.json file acts as a sidecar that describes the columns in the participant.tsv file.
 These files are replicated from from the [Brain Imaging Data Structure (BIDS)](https://bids-specification.readthedocs.io/).